zachdwight/clinical-notes-rnn/README.md

 This repository contains a basic, from-scratch implementation of a Recurrent Neural Network (RNN) in C++.
 Its purpose is to demonstrate the fundamental concepts of RNN architecture, forward propagation, loss calculation, and a simplified backward propagation (training) process.

-**Disclaimer:** This is a **toy model** for educational purposes.
+**Disclaimer:** This is a demo for educational purposes.
 It uses a **highly simplified RNN architecture and a rudimentary training mechanism**.
 It is **NOT suitable for real-world medical applications** or any production use.
 Real-world deep learning for clinical tasks requires robust frameworks (e.g., TensorFlow, PyTorch), advanced architectures (e.g., LSTMs, GRUs, Transformers), and vast, properly curated datasets.
+HOWEVER...a little elbow grease with examples like this can yield a better understanding and ownership of ML/AI techniques.

 ---